Rastislav Káčer

-Rastislav Káčer (born 9 July 1965 in Nová Baňa) is a Slovak diplomat, former ambassador of Slovakia to US, Hungary and the Czech Republic.
-Since September 2022, Káčer serves as the Minister of Foreign and European Affairs of Slovakia.
+Rastislav Káčer (born 9 July 1965) is a Slovak diplomat, former ambassador of Slovakia to US, Hungary and the Czech Republic.
+From September 2022 to May 2023, Káčer served as the Minister of Foreign and European Affairs of Slovakia.

 Early years

-Káčer studied primary and secondary schools in Žarnovica a Nitra.
+Káčer self-declared himself as a three-quarter Slovak and quarter Hungarian with familial origin from Tekov region.
+Káčer studied primary and secondary schools in Žarnovica and Nitra.
 After graduating high school, he was unable to study Medicine due to his opposition to the Communist regime.
 After working in a factory for a year, he managed to enroll at the Slovak University of Technology in Bratislava to study Chemistry.
 After graduating in 1989, he worked for two years as a Researcher in an Agricultural research institute in Nitra.
 Following the Velvet Revolution, Káčer studied International relations at the Comenius University, graduating in 1995.

 Career in diplomacy

 Káčer has been employed at the Ministry of Foreign Affairs since 1992.
 Between 1994 and 1998, he served as the first Secretary of Slovak delegation to NATO.
 Between 2001 and 2003 he served as the State Secretary at the Defense ministry responsible from admission negatiotions with NATO.

 Between 2003 and 2008 Káčer served as the Slovakia's ambassador in the United States.
 After the end of his tenure, he co-founded the influential Slovak think tank GLOBSEC.
 Between 2013 and 2018 he served as the ambassador to Hungary.
 His decision to join over 30 countries that displayed the rainbow flag on their embassy buildings in Budapest to support the pride parade was criticized by anti-LGBT activists in Slovakia.

 Between 2018 and 2020 Káčer served as the ambassador in Czech Republic.